 THE GREAT MIGRATION

-MT Safaris stands for Migration Trail Safaris.
-There is nothing I am more passionate about than the Great Migration that takes place yearly throughout Tanzania as over 2 million animals cover a distance of around 800 km following the lush green grasses left behind by the rain.
+As our name suggests, there is nothing we are more passionate about than the Great Migration that takes place yearly throughout Tanzania as over 2 million animals cover a distance of around 800 km following the lush green grasses left behind by the rain.

 When people talk of the Great Migration they often refer to the wildebeest migrations that sees hundreds of thousands of Wildebeest traverse the Serengeti in a clockwise direction following the rains and the lush plains these leave behind.